marsfoundation/sparklend-conduits/README.md

 $$ totalShares[asset] = aToken.scaledBalanceOf(conduit)  $$

-$$ getTotalDeposits(assets) = aToken.balanceOf(conduit) $$
+$$ getTotalDeposits(asset) = aToken.balanceOf(conduit) $$

 ## Upgradeability

-Since Conduits will likely require maintenance as their desired usage evolves, they will be upgradeable contracts, using [`upgradeable-proxy`](https://github.com/marsfoundation/upgradeable-proxy) for upgradeable logic.
+Since the Spark Conduit will likely require maintenance as its desired usage evolves, it will be an upgradeable contract, using [`upgradeable-proxy`](https://github.com/marsfoundation/upgradeable-proxy) for upgradeable logic.
 This is a non-transparent proxy contract that gives upgrade rights to the PauseProxy.

 ## Testing